rohitpawar-tech/real-time-java-chat-app/README.md

 connect to a central server and exchange messages in real time.
 This project focuses on core networking concepts such as socket communication, multithreading, and real-time message broadcasting.
 Each connected client can send messages that are instantly delivered to all other users connected to the server.
+The application is designed as a learning project to understand how real-time communication systems work at a fundamental level using Java.

+---